caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 query <key>=<val>...
 ```

 By query string parameters.
 Should be a sequence of `key=value` pairs.
+Keys are matched exactly, case-sensitively.
+Values are matched exactly, but also support `*` to match any value.

 ### remote_ip